 1) To discover and develop selective antagonists/agonists of protein assemblies.
-The current target systems under investigation are involved in a variety of cellular roles including DNA replication-repair, cellular vesicle transport and pH control, and viral mediated oncogenesis.
-The specific target systems currently under investigation include cell proliferating nuclear antigen (PCNA), the vacuolar-ATPase (v-ATPase), and the human papillomavirus virus E6 protein (HPV-E6); all are implicated in different diseases.
+The current target systems under investigation are involved in a variety of cellular roles including DNA replication and repair, cellular vesicle transport and pH control, and viral-mediated oncogenesis.
+The specific target systems currently under investigation include cell proliferating nuclear antigen (PCNA) and the human papillomavirus virus E6 protein (HPV-E6); all are implicated in different diseases.

 While our earlier research focused primarily on enzymes, all of the molecular systems under current investigation are considered non-classical or “undruggable” targets.
 Our efforts aim to discover and develop small molecule probes of these target systems to address their specific roles in disease contexts and serve as leads for drug discovery.
 A significant effort is devoted to exploring new approaches to design and discover useful chemotypes and drug leads for each of these target systems.
 In the process, we develop probes to test hypotheses regarding protein network interactions and define new target binding sites.
 Currently, biomolecular screening methods are being integrated with computational approaches and novel synthetic chemical libraries to enhance the successes of the discovery process.